miyagawa/feed_agents/README.md

 ## Usage

 ```
-> tail -10000 /path/to/access_log | ./feed_agents /rss > agents.json
+> tail -100000 /path/to/access_log | ./feed_agents /rss > agents.json
 ```

 The program takes an optional argument, which is a path to their feed URL.
 The default is `/` and it would match all requests.

-This will emit a following JSON file in the standard output:
+This will emit a JSON data in the standard output like this:

 ```
 {